Devansh-lelouch/picoCTF/RandSolves/RandWebExp.md

 # Local Authority [E]
 We see how the password works and in secure.js file there is username and password which gives the flag.

+# Unminify[E]
+We do ctrl+U to see the "view source " has the flag in it.

+# Logon [E]
+No matter what we enter we get the login successful but no flag meaning there is a cookie checking the cookies we see that admin is False make it True and refresh to get the flag.